Ostorlab/KB/WEB_SERVICE/WEB/_CRITICAL/FILE_INCLUSION/recommendation.md

+To address File Inclusion vulnerabilities, consider the following recommendations:

 - **Avoid Dynamic File Inclusion from user input:** unless necessary, avoid calling `include()`, `require()` or similar functions with user controlled input.
 - **Input Whitelisting:** Use whitelists to allow only known and expected input values.
 - **Input Validation and Sanitization:** Sanitize user input from special characters that may allow for path traversal like `../`